-The Commission for Lawyer Discipline (hereinafter referred to as the "Commission"), brings this action against Respondent, Kenneth Michael Plaisance, (hereinafter called "Respondent"), showing as follows:
+Petitioner, the Commission for Lawyer Discipline (hereinafter called "Petitioner"), brings this action against Respondent, Kenneth M. Plaisance, (hereinafter called "Respondent"), showing as follows:

-- 1. This action is commenced by the Commission pursuant to Part IX of the Texas Rules of Disciplinary Procedure.
-The Commission is also providing Respondent a copy of Section 7 of this Board's Internal Procedural Rules, relating to Reciprocal Discipline Matters. - 2.
-Respondent is a member of the State Bar of Texas and is licensed and authorized to practice law in Texas.
-Respondent may be served with a true and correct copy of this Second Amended Petition for Reciprocal Discipline at Kenneth Michael Plaisance, 2202 Touro Street, New Orleans, Louisiana 70119-1547. - 3.
+- 1. This action is commenced by Petitioner pursuant to Part IX of the Texas Rules of Disciplinary Procedure.
+Petitioner is also providing Respondent a copy of Section 7 of this Board's Internal Procedural Rules, relating to Reciprocal Discipline Matters. - 2.
+Respondent is a member of the State Bar of Texas and is licensed but not currently authorized to practice law in Texas.
+Respondent may be served with a true and correct copy of this Petition for Reciprocal Discipline at Kenneth M. Plaisance, 2202 Touro Street, New Orleans, Louisiana 70119-1547. - 3.
 Attached hereto and made a part hereof for all intents and purposes as if the same were copied verbatim herein, is a true and correct copy of a set of documents filed with the Supreme Court of Louisiana in the Plaisance matter consisting of an Order Per Curium dated February 6, 2024, styled Supreme Court of Louisiana, No 2023-B-1460, In Re: Kenneth M. Plaisance, Attorney Disciplinary Proceeding; Formal Charges filed December 13, 2021, styled Louisiana Disciplinary Board, In Re: Kenneth M. Plaisance, (Bar Roll No. 19738), Docket No.